 Sticky headers are all the rage these days, especially in plumbing website design.

-A sticky header is functionality that shrinks the header section of your website and makes it “stick” to the top of the page while the user scrolls.
+A sticky header is a functionality that shrinks the header section of your website and makes it “stick” to the top of the page while the user scrolls.
 Sticky headers keep your menu in the visitor’s view at all times, making navigation easier.

 Sticky headers help you generate more sales leads because they keep your contact information and call to action within view the entire time that someone is on your website.